nandollo/nandollo/README.md

 - 👋 Hi, I’m Nicholas Andollo Odanga.
 - 👀 I’m interested in working on projects that are developed and deployed for the cloud.
 Projects that solve real life problems and work towards a greater good.
 - 🌱 I’m currently learning on Google Cloud and Microsoft Azure products and services.
-- 🌱 I’m currently working on a food delivery application taht is available on the web and mobile.
+- 🌱 I’m currently working on a food delivery application that is available on the web and mobile.
 - 💞️ I’m looking to collaborate on payment solutions and data engineering projects
 - 📫 How to reach me on hi@nicholasodanga.com or www.linkedin.com/in/nicholasodanga